kraftbj/secure-custom-fields/readme.txt

 **Accessible and user-friendly design.**
 The field interface aligns with WordPress’s native design, creating an experience that’s both accessible and easy for content creators to use.

+Installing this plugin will deactivate plugins with matching function names/functionality, specifically Advanced Custom Fields, Advanced Custom Fields Pro, and the legacy Secure Custom Fields plugins, to avoid code errors.

 = Features =
 * Clear and easy-to-use setup